 An Oconee County native, Les McCall has a lifelong passion for Anderson, Oconee and Pickens counties SC.
 A graduate of Clemson University, he has travelled a bit of the world but found no place more beautiful than Lake Hartwell Country.
 "The ancient mountains, the wild rivers, historic towns and of course, deep, clearwater lakes...what more could you want?"
 An outdoorsman at heart, a weekend well spent for Les is outside with the family, hiking, kayaking, or fishing one of the many trout streams in the region.
 He lives with his wife, children and two dogs in the mountains of Long Creek SC.

-Nikki Saylors is the Marketing Director at Lake Hartwell Country.
+Nikki Saylors is the Marketing Director and PR Manager at Lake Hartwell Country.
 She graduated from Clemson University in 2015 with a Bachelor of Arts in Anthropology.
 Growing up on a hobby farm in Georgia, her love of the outdoors and animals has stayed with her throughout her life.
 When not at work, you can probably find her with her animals or out on the water kayaking or boating.
 Nikki currently resides in Belton with her husband, Kris, and her three Australian Shepherds, Tusox, Pooh Bear and Bailee.
 She also has eight (very spoiled) chickens that giver her “farm fresh” eggs daily.

 Museum Manager & Archivist